Saturday, December 21, 2024

 He taught the wise men

-And converted them.
+and converted them.

 He lies in a manger,

-Yet He rocks the whole world.
+yet He rocks the whole world.

+The baby girl does all of the above for Miyuki, Hana, Gin, and more.
 I don't want to give away much more of the potency that is packed into this 90-minute film.
 But if you're hungry to be filled with something good this season, I offer you the visual and verbal feast that is Tokyo Godfathers.
 It's a miracle of a film.
 It is a masterpiece.

 In many ways, this anime illustrates what it would be like if Mary's Magnificat was cried out during Christmas in modern Tokyo by the Gospel chorus of an adolescent girl, a trans woman, and a drunk man: